QAutofamily/QAutoLibrary/INSTRUCTIONS.md

 QAutoLibrary requires Python 3.7 in order to be used.

 Additionally, modules of the QAutoLibrary may use external libraries, which have to be installed.
-See sections [QAutoRobot Prerequisites](#qautorobot-prerequisites) and [PythonOCR Prerequisites](#pythonocr-prerequisites) for further details.

 ### Python